 When the Lancet Commission on Global Surgery released its landmark report almost 10 years ago-and unveiled for the first time the staggering statistic that more than 5 billion people around the world lack access to safe, timely, and affordable surgical and anaesthesia services-it may have felt to many that closing that gap would be an insurmountable feat.
-But, like many past global challenges, from putting a man on the moon in 1969 to developing a vaccine for COVID-19 in just nine months in 2020, we have learned that when the expertise and resources of a collective are harnessed towards achieving a common good, we can truly render the impossible possible.
+But, like many past global challenges, from putting a man on the moon in 1969 to developing a vaccine for COVID-19 in just nine months, we have learned that when the expertise and resources of a collective are harnessed toward achieving a common good, we can render the impossible possible.

 This 'moonshot' mentality has always been a driving force of the G4 Alliance.
-We have proven time and again that when faced with seemingly impossible challenges, from being tasked with passing historic resolutions to strengthen emergency and essential surgical care to forging groundbreaking partnerships with multilateral institutions to improve health outcomes for underserved populations in LMICs, this community does not shy away from the hard work; the G4 Alliance embraces the challenge.
+We have proven time and again that when faced with seemingly impossible challenges, from being tasked with advocating for historic resolutions to strengthen emergency and essential surgical care to forging groundbreaking partnerships with multilateral institutions to improve health outcomes for underserved populations in LMICs, this community does not shy away from the hard work; the G4 Alliance embraces the challenge.

-In the immortal words of President Kennedy, we choose to advocate for the neglected surgical patient "not because [it is] easy, but because [it is] hard."
+In the immortal words of former U.S. President John F. Kennedy, we choose to advocate for the neglected surgical patient "not because [it is] easy, but because [it is] hard."

-Nowhere is this more evident than in the transformative project the G4 Alliance is currently undertaking with the World Health Organization and other partners to improve surgical, obstetric, trauma, and anaesthesia care in LMICs: the Operative Encounter Registry and the supporting Community of Practice.
+Nowhere is this more evident than in the transformative project the G4 Alliance is undertaking with the WHO and other partners to improve SOTA care in LMICs: the Operative Encounter Registry and the supporting Community of Practice.

-By leveraging data for action, the Operative Encounter Registry and the Community of Practice-the first-ever free, digital, and global standardized tool for collecting operative data and a global community of local providers and experts-can turn the ambition of access to quality surgical care into a reality for millions of people in LMICs.
+By leveraging data for action, the Operative Encounter Registry and the Community of Practice can turn the ambition of access to quality surgical care into a reality for millions of people in LMICs.

-The global surgical movement has not made its proverbial moon landing yet, but we're moving in the right direction-together.
+The global surgical movement has not made its proverbial moon landing yet, but we're moving in the right direction together.
 With the G4 Alliance entering its 10th year stronger than ever, a future where high-quality, affordable surgical care is available to everyone everywhere no longer seems far off, but very much within reach.